Influences on Tolkien: Finnish

 Tolkien was "greatly affected" by the Finnish national epic Kalevala, especially the tale of Kullervo, as an influence on Middle-earth.
 He credited Kullervo's story with being the "germ of [his] attempt to write legends".
 He tried to rework the story of Kullervo into a story of his own, and though he never finished, similarities to the story can still be seen in the tale of Túrin Turambar.
 Both are tragic heroes who accidentally commit incest with their sister who on finding out kills herself by leaping into water.
 Both heroes later kill themselves after asking their sword if it will slay them, which it confirms.

-Like The Lord of the Rings, the Kalevala centres around a magical item of great power, the Sampo, which bestows great fortune on its owner, but never makes clear its exact nature.
+Like The Lord of the Rings, the Kalevala centres around a magical item of great power, the Sampo, which bestows great fortune on its owner, but whose exact nature is never made clear; it has been considered a World pillar (Axis mundi) among other possibilities.
+Scholars including Randel Helms have suggested that the Sampo contributed to Tolkien's Silmarils that form a central element of his legendarium.
+Jonathan Himes has suggested further that Tolkien found the Sampo complex, and chose to split the Sampo's parts into desirable objects.
+The pillar became the Two Trees of Valinor with their Tree of life aspect, illuminating the world.
+The decorated lid became the brilliant Silmarils, which embodied all that was left of the light of the Two Trees, thus tying the symbols together.

 Like the One Ring, the Sampo is fought over by forces of good and evil, and is ultimately lost to the world as it is destroyed towards the end of the story.
 The work's central character, Väinämöinen, shares with Gandalf immortal origins and wise nature, and both works end with the character's departure on a ship to lands beyond the mortal world.
 Tolkien also based elements of his Elvish language Quenya on Finnish.
 Other critics have identified similarities between Väinämöinen and Tom Bombadil.